ant-media/ant-media-documentation/docs/guides/developing-antmedia-server/push-notification-management/iOS SDK/sending-notification.md

 title: Sending Notification in Android
 description: Sending Notification in Android Tutorial
 keywords: [Push Notification Management Tutorial, Push Notification Management, Ant Media Server Documentation, Ant Media Server Tutorials]
-sidebar_position: 7
+sidebar_position: 5
 ---

 # Sending Notifications to Web and Mobile Clients:

 ## Send Test Notification from Firebase Console

-Once the Android app is set up, you can send a test push notification from the Firebase console to ensure everything is working properly.
+Once the iOS app is set up, you can send a test push notification from the Firebase console to ensure everything is working properly.

 - Go to Firebase Console and navigate to the Cloud Messaging tab.
 - Click on "Send your first message."
 - Input the title and body of the notification.
-- Select your Android app and click "Send."
+- Select your iOS app and click "Send."

 You should receive the notification on your device if everything is correctly configured.